PixelSummer/Discord-server-message-cloning-bot/README.md

 3. Set your bot's token as an environment variable (DISCORD_BOT_TOKEN).

-4. Update the SOURCE_SERVER_ID, TARGET_SERVER_ID, and the paths for the log and checkpoint files.
+4. Update the SOURCE_SERVER_ID, TARGET_SERVER_ID, the paths for the log and checkpoint and the name of channel_to_copy, inside the main file.

 5. Run the bot script.

+6. Make a file called checkpoint.json and another file called bot_log.txt

 Use Cases: